-PACE is led by a small Executive Board which has the role of giving overall leadership and direction.
+PACE has a small Executive Board which has the role of giving overall leadership and direction.
 The Board is supported by five thematic partnerships and seven geographical partnerships (the Local Area Partnerships).
 The structure of PACE is shown in the diagram (right):